cho-regin/yabe/Docs/README.txt

 		  CA as Yabe.
 		- Non standard uncyphered, unauthenticated ws:// can be use for test.
 		- Today on Windows 10 TLS1.3 is not operational by default.
-You should configure the system to accept it using regedit (add  manually the Branch TLS 1.3\Client and the value Enabled=1, then reboot the PC) :
+You should configure the system to accept it.
-		  In
-		        HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\SecurityProviders\SCHANNEL\Protocols
-		  Add the key
-		       TLS 1.3
-		  then under it Add the key
-		       Client
-		  Then add the Dword32 value
-		       Enabled and change de value to 00000001
-		  Or jump to Yabe source code trunk\Docs, get the .reg file and double click on it.
+		  Jump to Yabe source code trunk\Docs, get the "ActivateTLS1.3 On Win10.reg"
+		  file and double click on it.
-		  This will have no effect on any versions of Windows prior to 1903.
+		  This will have no effect on any versions of Windows prior to 1903, and no more working on version 22H2 !

 	2.7 OPTIONS
 	A few selected options.